 How to Use:

-4. The translated text will appear on the screen, and you can also listen to the English translation.
+The translation will appear as text, and you can listen to it.

 3. iTranslate